 6 Simple Ways to Tell If Medicare Advantage Is Right For You

-However, as the popularity of Medicare Advantage grows, many local individuals are starting to wonder: could it be right for me?
-That’s why we’ve put together 6 simple ways to tell if a Medicare Advantage plan is going to fit your needs and budget.
+With the growing number of options and more competitive plans, you may wonder: could it be right for me?
+Here are 6 simple ways to tell if a Medicare Advantage plan is going to fit your needs and budget.

 1. What’s your budget?

-When it comes to Medicare Advantage, most of the time you’re looking at a very low premium.
-Two of the four PPOs available in Decatur are $0 premium, another is $26 per month, and the last one is $117 per month.
+When it comes to Medicare Advantage, most of the time, you’re looking at a very low premium.
+In fact, 20 of the MA plans in Decatur have $0 premium (in 2024).

-The flip side is that you’re going to have out-of-pocket costs every time you use the plan.
-For example, you’ll pay $15 for every doctor visit, $45 to see a specialist, $250 for outpatient surgery, $265 per day for inpatient hospital care, and $265 for an ambulance.
+The flip side is that you’ll likely have out-of-pocket costs nearly every time you use the plan.
+For example, you’ll pay $15 for every doctor visit, $45 to see a specialist, $250 for outpatient surgery, $265 per day for inpatient hospital care, and $265 for an ambulance (these numbers will vary depending on the plan).

-Essentially, Medicare Advantage plans are like “pay as you go” plans.
+Many think about Medicare Advantage plans as “pay as you go” plans.

 If you have a $0 premium and you’re healthy as a horse, you’re looking at around $30 per year to see your doctor semi-annually for a basic checkup.
 If that sounds like you, you may benefit financially from an MA plan, but be sure to read the rest of this article for the rest of the considerations.